Here is a short list of phrases that every beginning Spanish learner should know. Let’s get to it.

 BEFORE YOU GO

-You can search the list, hear the pronunciation of each phrase, there are notes on usage when needed and specifies if a given phrase is particular to a specific region of the Spanish speaking world.
+You can search the list, hear the pronunciation of each phrase, there are notes on usage when needed and it even specifies if a given phrase is particular to a specific region of the Spanish speaking world.